 Benefits of a data pipeline

 Data pipelines are an essential element of an organization’s data strategy.
-They describe how data flows from where it is created to where it is stored to where it is used.
+Pipelines and data lineage describe how data flows from where it is created to where it is stored to where it is used.
 Often, data pipelines are automated and incorporate data governance policies and measures, creating a seamless, secure, and scalable means to consolidate data from multiple sources into a single repository like a cloud data warehouse where it can be exposed to business users through self-service analytics.
 In doing so, organizations can tap into insights that would otherwise be unavailable.

 There are many benefits of using a data pipeline, including: